airr-community/airr-standards/NCBI_implementation/mapping_README.rst

 3. The relation between MiAIRR field name and NCBI attribute:

-   -  `IDENTICAL`: The identical keyword exists in MiAIRR and the NCBI repository; it defines similar content.
+   -  ``IDENTICAL``: The identical keyword exists in MiAIRR and the NCBI repository; it defines similar content.

-   -  `MAPPED`: Non-identical keywords are used by MiAIRR and NCBI to define similar content; a 1:1 mapping of the keywords is required.
+   -  ``MAPPED``: Non-identical keywords are used by MiAIRR and NCBI to define similar content; a 1:1 mapping of the keywords is required.

-   -  `MAPPED_NODE`: Non-identical keywords are used by MiAIRR and NCBI to define similar content.
+   -  ``MAPPED_NODE``: Non-identical keywords are used by MiAIRR and NCBI to define similar content.
 In addition, NCBI splits the content into several sub-keys, which requires some string manipulation for a 1:n mapping.

-   -  `AIRR_CUSTOM`: The NCBI repositories does *not* specify an attribute for this content, so the MiAIRR field name is directly used as custom keyword.
+   -  ``AIRR_CUSTOM``: The NCBI repositories does *not* specify an attribute for this content, so the MiAIRR field name is directly used as custom keyword.

+   -  ``DATABASE_SPECIFIC``: This is an NCBI specific term that has no correlate in MiAIRR.
+This should only occur for NCBI specific references or information only required during submission (e.g. file names).

 4. Whether an attribute is required by the NCBI repository (Note that *all* data elements are **required** by MiAIRR)